Travelling with Dogs and Cats from the UK

 Pet Travel scheme law valid from January of 2012 onwards

-If you are travelling with your dog or cat from the UK to Europe all you need to have is the dog and cat micro-chipped have a valid rabies vaccination and the pet’s passport.
+If you are travelling with your dog or cat from the UK to Europe all you need to have is the pet micro-chipped, have a valid rabies vaccination and the pet passport.

-The implantation date of the pet’s microchip has to be on the same date or before the date of the rabies vaccination.
-If the Chip’s date is after the date of the rabies shot, by law it is invalid and have to be repeated in the right order.
+The implantation date of the microchip has to be on the same date or before the date of the rabies vaccination.

-If this is the first rabies vaccination for your pet, 21 days have to pass before you can cross the border.
-If your pet had a rabies shot before, but it expired, you have to have the vaccination done again and wait 21 days to be valid again.
+If this is the first rabies vaccination for your pet, 21 days have to pass before you can cross into Europe.
+If your pet had a rabies shot before, but expired, you have to wait 21 days again to be valid.